kshitijcx/CodeAnt-Assignment/README.md

 # How to navigate
 1. Click SASS and Self Hosted buttons to move between different signin pages
 2. Click on any signin button to move to homepage
+# Built using
+1. NextJs
+2. Tailwind CSS